mvgoliveira/mvgoliveira/README.md

 Here you can see my projects and studies things.

-### 🌱 I’m currently learning:
+### 🌱 I’m currently learning: React, Node and Next.js
-- React
-- Node
-- Next.js

 <div align="center">
 "We can only see a short distance ahead but we can see plenty there that needs to be done" - Alan Turing.